karthequian/Kubernetes/03_03 Breaking down the helloworld app/Readme.md

 ## Chapter Goals
 1. Understand the basics of the deployment and service
-2. Create our deployment using yaml
+2. Create our deployment using YAML
-3. Execute our deployment using yaml
+3. Execute our deployment using YAML
-3. Verify that it is working as expected
+3. Verify that the application is working as expected

 ### Understand the basics of the deployment and service

 Running `kubectl get all` shows us pods, services and deployments that are running that build the helloworld application.
 Let's peel this onion and figure out what's going on.

-To take a look at the deployment yaml that runs the application, run `kubectl get deploy/hw -o yaml`.
-This will return the yaml that composes the helloworld service:
+To take a look at the deployment YAML that runs the application, run `kubectl get deploy/hw -o yaml`.
+This will return the YAML that composes the helloworld service:

 ```
 MacbookHome:03_03 Breaking down the helloworld app karthik$ kubectl get deploy/hw -o yaml